 As you go through the tutorial, pay attention when learning to use Xcode.
 Xcode will be your bread and butter.
 The more fluent you are with it, the easier it'll be to build beautiful, well-executed apps.

-Most importantly, make sure you're having fun.
+Most importantly, relax and have some fun with it.
 Building iOS apps is challenging, but also extremely rewarding.
 There's no feeling like watching your own apps come to life and feeling the pride from knowing you built it yourself!

 If You Get Stuck